tautomer/tautomer.github.io/_posts/blog/misc/2024-02-26-build_github_pages_locally.md

 - OS
 - DIY
 ---
-# Build GitHub Pages locally with Jekyll
+# Build GitHub Pages locally with Jekyll on WSL

 When you are working with Github Pages, it is such a pain to test it, especially if you are working on something like this Jekyll-based site.
 Without setting up